GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 Get-Content .\A.in | .\A.exe > .\A.out
 ```

 What can go wrong here?
+The PowerShell gurus probably know the answer, and should jump to the conclusion.
+But here I have an interesting rabbit hole for the Linux/macOS users like me.

 ## What went wrong